 Let guests know ahead of time that there will be a Halloween pet costume contest.
 That way, they know to bring their A game (and to bring their pets in costume).

 For the contest, gather all entrants together and then let partygoers vote on which costume is the best.
 (To avoid everyone voting for their own pet, institute a rule in which you have to vote for a pet other than your own).

-Provide prizes for the first, second and third place winners, like Frisco’s Zombie rope toy.
+Provide prizes for the first, second and third place winners, like Frisco’s Mummy rope toy.
 And don’t forget to reward all participating pets with some delicious Halloween treats, like Zuke’s Crunchy Naturals pumpkin and sweet potato dog treats.

 Bobbing for Treats

 Bobbing for apples is one of the most popular Halloween party games ever played.
 This version created specifically for dogs requires dog bowls, Grandma Lucy’s Organic Pumpkin Dog Treats and The Honest Kitchen Bone Broth with Turmeric.
 Stock up on enough dog bowls for every pup who wants to play.
 Fill each bowl with bone broth.
 Drop the dog treats in the broth just before it’s time to play.
 Place each dog in front of their bowl, then let them bob for treats.
 First dog to eat all their treats wins.

 Dogs who are on a specific diet, have weight issues, or who are food-aggressive should not be allowed to participate.

 There are plenty of Halloween party games for dogs in which everyone can be a winner.
 Make a game out of treating your canine party guests to some Halloween-themed treats, like Blue Buffalo's Boo Bar dog biscuits, by hiding them around your home or yard.
 Make sure the items are hidden in safe places and areas free of items that could be broken.
 Pet parents can participate in the hunt by helping their pups find the hidden treasures.